DataDog/KubeHound/docs/edges/VOLUME_ACCESS.md

 ## Exploitation

 No exploitation is necessary.
-This edge simply indicates that a volume is exposed to a container.
+This edge simply indicates that a volume is exposed to a container and accessible from the node filesystem

 ## Defences